 (3) A general description of the Service provided, or to be provided, by the Service Provider or Service Lessee over its Facilities, and a description of the type of transmission medium used by the Service Provider.

-(4) Evidence that the Service Provider or Service Lessee is in compliance with the Insurance, Indemnity and Performance Bond requirements of this Chapter.
+(4) Excluding public utilities regulated by the Public Utilities Commission of Ohio, evidence that the Service Provider or Service Lessee is in compliance with the Insurance, Indemnity and Performance Bond requirements of this Chapter.

 (5) Any other information the Chief Building Official may reasonably require relevant to the policies and procedures of this Chapter.